labring/sealos/docs/4.0/docs/first-code/How to run your first Node.js code on Sealos.md

 ## Step 13: Access the application

-- Click "Application Management" to view the application status.
+- Click "App Launchpad" to view the application status.
 When the STATUS changes from Pending to Running, it means that the application has been successfully launched.
 - When the STATUS is Running, you can directly access the external network address.

 ![](/images/java-example-8.png)